Trails for everyone, forever

 Getting There

-From beautiful Blyn on US 101, check your odometer at the intersection of 101 and Sophus Road on the west side of the Longhouse Deli and gas station, and head towards Sequim on 101.
-In 1.7 miles take a left onto Louella Road.
-Take Louella 0.9 miles to its end at the intersection with Palo Alto Road, and turn left on Palo Alto.
-Follow Palo Alto for 5.8 miles and turn right onto Forest Road 2880.
-This gravel road winds steeply down for 0.9 miles until you cross the bridge over the Dungeness River and drive past the Dungeness Forks Campground.
-In another 0.9 miles, you arrive at an intersection.
-Go straight (not right) on what is now Forest Road 2870.
-In another 2.5 miles bear right at an intersection to stay on 2870.
+This gravel road winds steeply down for 0.9 mile, until you cross the bridge over the Dungeness River and drive past the Dungeness Forks Campground.
+In another 0.9 mile, you arrive at an intersection.
+Go straight (not right) on what is now FR 2870.
+In another 2.5 miles, bear right at an intersection to stay on 2870.
 In another 4.9 miles, take the left fork to stay on 2870.
 In 1.6 miles, you will again cross the Dungeness River and be at the sizable trailhead parking lot.
-Trailhead amenities include picnic table and vault toilet.
+Trailhead amenities include a picnic table and vault toilet.

 More Hike Details